cablehead/stacks/README.md

 CURRENTLY HERE

+- on Delete:
-- on Delete: it'd be nice to animate the parent stack moving to the top of the list
+    - it'd be nice to animate the parent stack moving to the top of the list
+    - need to use lastKnown's last_touched to work out how to refocus

+- Edit an item
+    - When editting an item: " is messed up

 - Edit a stack name
 - Create a new stack
-- Edit an item
-    - When editting an item: " is messed up
 - Restore filter
 - Track focused Stack backend-side
 - New copies / notes go to the currently focused Stack
 - Bring back tiktoken count
 - Pipe to command

+- Rework all commands that write to the clipboard, to update the store first, and then ignore the clipboard write (the UI will feel more responsive)

 ### Stretch